huntdatacenter/docs/docs/faq/compute.md

 We will typically upgrade operating systems every two years when a new long term support version is introduced.

+## Operating system upgrades

+This section lists frequently asked questions related to operating system upgrades on entry and home machines that is performed every other year.

+### Why is this necessary?

+We need to upgrade operating systems on your entry and home machines every other year or so to ensure that your lab runs reliably.
+OS upgrades are required for continuous security updates and to maintain a basic set of applications in your lab.

+### What is the current target version?

+Entry and home machines runs on Ubuntu 18.04.
+The next cycle will upgrade Ubuntu operating systems from version 18.04 to version 20.04 LTS.

+### Why not upgrade to the latest version?

+For reliability, we aim to run one OS version below the latest Ubuntu long term release.
+That said, we do recognize the need to utilize newer OS versions to keep your science flying.
+These are available on IAAS og Blue machines.

+### When will you do the upgrade?

+We expect the next upgrade cycle to begin in Q1 2022.

+### How long will the upgrade take?

+We expect the upgrade to take up to two hours including one restart for each lab.

+### Will my running jobs be affected?

+Yes.
+We need to restart your home machines and all running jobs on this machine will be stopped during upgrades.
+Jobs running on IAAS and Blue machines will not be affected.

+### Will I be notified?

+Yes.
+We will reach out to your lab to schedule the upgrade.

+### Will the upgrade affect my tools?

+Maybe.
+Below is a description of expected changes in packages that may cause potential effects on your workflows.

+#### Python

+System python version may change.
+We will specify such changes on these pages prior to each cycle.
+You may need to reinstall some of your Pip packages.

+#### R / Rstudio

+R version can change slightly, although the main version will remain the same.
+This should minimize any risk of affecting your scripts.
+Be aware that the operating system upgrade also upgrade system packages that your R-packages may depend on.

+#### Conda

+No changes expected.
+Those who use Conda to run Python, R, or other tools should not see any changes.

+#### Matlab

+No changes expected.

+#### Stata

+No changes expected.

+### What if I remain on the old OS version?

+You will loose possibility to install packages.
+Many tools like Python are progressing and your setup will not be supported anymore.
+We recognize that some tools are bound to older package versions.
+[Contact us](/contact) if you are dependent on packages from the old operating system version so we can discuss different options to keep your science going.

 ## Machine types

 You will meet four principal machine types in your lab.
 You may choose to deploy home, iaas and blue machines in [various sizes](/services/machine-types).